missBerg/envoy-site/README.md

 This repository contains the source code and scripts for the Envoy Project site.

-This is a **Jekyll** project deployed on Netlify, with some additional helper scripts.
+This is a **Jekyll** project deployed on **Netlify**, with some additional helper scripts.
-To build the latest docs for Envoy Proxy, there are steps in the `build/netlify-build.sh` script that checkouts the Envoy respostory and builds the latest docs using Baael.
+To build the latest docs for Envoy Proxy, there are steps in the `build/netlify-build.sh` script that checkouts the Envoy respostory and builds the latest docs using Bazel.

 ## Running Locally

 ### Using Jekyll

+Use Jekyll on host machine for developing for the website, without docs.

 #### Prerequisites
 - Ruby 3.3.5